Is Your Team Okay? The 15-Minute Weekly Check That Prevents $80K Crises and Saves Key People

 During those 6 weeks:

-2 projects delayed by 3 weeks each due to coordination problems
+2 projects were delayed by 3 weeks each due to coordination problems.

-Lost 1 client worth $8,500/month due to quality problems
+She lost 1 client worth $8,500/month due to quality problems.

 “If I’d caught it in Week 1 with the check,” she said, “I could’ve prevented everything.
 15 minutes weekly would’ve saved me $215,000.”